Look at our

 tasty striped bass.
 I encourage the release of any striper greater than 25” if healthy, unless you are planning on having a skin mount made.
 This will help to insure great fishing for generations to come.
 Besides, I'm told the smaller fish have a better taste.
 In order to keep Texoma a great fishery, it is ILLEGAL to cull stripers.

 The Lake Texoma stripers have taken a beating by Mother Nature the past couple years.
 I've had the feeling after seeing lots of healthy stripers the past several months that we were in for some really great fishing.
 Well, I now have some proof as the OK/TX Wildlife Depts. have finished their annual get nettting surveys.
 Yearly Oklahoma Fish & Wildlife Lake Texoma gill net surveys....1993 thru 2014

 Stripers grow about 4-5 inches per year and this can be easily seen by comparing these graphs.

 The huge drop in the number of fish surveyed during 2011 was due to a very cold winter of 2009/2010 which killed off nearly all the Threadfin shad which are the primary food source for stripers on Lake Texoma.
 Shad was restocked but until their numbers multiplied, there was a large fish kill due to starving fish.
 Larger stripers suffered the most during that 2010 summer.

 However, back to back mild winters with lots of shad has resulted in striper fishing again being fantastic.
 Numbers are up and since stripers can grow 5 inches a year, so has size as shown on these graphs.These show that the number of stripers over 20 inches has jumped from about 2% to over in 2013 and in 2014 a FANTASTIC 38% which is the HIGHTEST EVER since these surveys began being collected in 1993.

 Gill net survey comparisons for the past four years

 These 4 graphs show the percentage of the fish netted at a particular length.

 Lake Texoma stripers typically grow 4 to 5 inches per year.

-The 4 charts above were provided by Matt Mauck..ODWC Southcentral Region Supervisor - Fisheries Division
+All charts & data above were provided by Matt Mauck..ODWC Southcentral Region Supervisor - Fisheries Division